 "One of my major achievements was when RMIT became the education partner with the Melbourne Renegades.
 I’m the RMIT spokesperson for the partnership and we’re doing some interesting projects together using AI technology.”

-John uses the RMIT Ready for Life and Work Strategy as a framework for embedding his courses with strong industry connections, in line with the mission of RMIT University to prepare students for workplaces that are rapidly evolving and to play a part in shaping a changing world.
+John uses the RMIT Knowledge with Action: RMIT's Strategy to 2031 as a framework for embedding his courses with strong industry connections, in line with the mission of RMIT University to prepare students for workplaces that are rapidly evolving and to play a part in shaping a changing world.

 “We really take the RMIT Strategy to heart and that’s what makes our programs unique.
 We form industry partnerships that matter to our students by not just using those industry tools and technologies but actually embedding them in our subjects.
 We have a world-first collaboration with Microsoft to co-deliver the Mixed Reality course, and we're partnering with Amazon to use their online platform in the AI Innovation Lab for a Programming Autonomous Robot course.